WillAllmeida/performance_client/README.md

 # Analyzer

-Go to the Request Sender MVP folder
+Go to the Analyzer folder
 ```
 cd Analyzer
 ```